-SERVIR plans to award grants to organizations in Ethiopia, Kenya, Rwanda, Tanzania, Uganda, and Zambia to produce earth observation and GIS applications within four (4) thematic/technical areas (listed below), with the overall goal of supporting development decision-making.
-The applications can have a local, country-specific, or regional reach.
-Additionally, SERVIR highly encourages applicants to propose activities that involve working with vulnerable communities.
-SERVIR defines vulnerable communities as: groups of people with minimal ability to withstand adverse impacts from multiple stressors to which they are exposed e.g., weather variability and climate change impacts (floods, droughts, climate sensitive diseases).
+RCMRD/SERVIR E&SA plans to award grants to organizations in Botswana, Ethiopia, Kenya, Malawi, Rwanda, Tanzania, Uganda, and Zambia who desire support in the use of Earth observation (EO) and GIS applications to address development challenges in the four (4) thematic areas within these countries.
+The applications should either have a local, country-specific, or regional reach (where trans-boundary issues are addressed among neighboring countries).
+In addition, applicants are encouraged to propose activities that involve working with vulnerable communities and populations.
+SERVIR defines vulnerable communities as groups of people with minimal ability to withstand adverse impacts from multiple stressors to which they are exposed e.g., weather variability and climate change impacts (floods, droughts, climate sensitive diseases).
+Vulnerable communities and populations within those communities may include, but are not limited to: women and girls, youth, Indigenous Peoples, persons with disabilities, religious and ethnic minorities, and those living in extreme poverty.